Witiko/doctoral-thesis/main.md

         space model.

-In 2020, we developed an *orthogonalization* technique for token embeddings and we showed that using the measure of @charlet2017simbow with orthogonalized embeddings was consistent with the restrictions of my fast algorithm for the soft vector space model. [@novotny2020text, Section 4.2] We evaluated the soft vector space model with quantized token embeddings and with regularized token
+In 2020, we developed an *orthogonalization* technique for token embeddings and we proved that using the measure of @charlet2017simbow with orthogonalized embeddings was consistent with the restrictions of my fast algorithm for the soft vector space model. [@novotny2020text, Section 4.2] We evaluated the soft vector space model with quantized token embeddings and with regularized token